cdl-geneseo/geneseo-dictionary/Y/YAWA.md

 # YAWA

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : YAWA

 Created by  Unknown User (kmh28), last modified on Dec 01, 2008

 (noun) Acronym for &quot;You Ask We Answer&quot;.
 Appears as a regular section of the Lamron and is comprised of questions from students that are answered by the Health and Counseling Center professionals on campus.